datawrapper/api/README.md

 `api.sessionID` | `"DW-SESSION"` | Name for session cookie.
 `api.https` | `true` | Flag if the API is served over `https`.
 This will most likely be `false` in development.
 `api.hashRounds` | `15` | Number of hashing rounds for password hashing with `bcrypt`.
 This value should be configured according to the hardware, the server is running on.
 As a guideline, the `/auth/login` endpoint should take about 2s for a response.
-`api.enableMigration` | `true` | The old API saved password hashes as `sha256` which is not up to current standards.
-This flag will enable on the fly hash migration to `bcrypt` when a user with old hash logs in.
-`api.authSalt` | `"SALT"` | This key is deprecated and only used for legacy hash comparison.
-`api.secretAuthSalt` | `"SECRET_SALT"` | This key is deprecated and only used for legacy hash comparison.

 ### `orm`